Specializing in the safe and humane removal and control of all nuisance Wildlife.

 Tracks: raccoon tracks resemble small hands, the front foot is is approx 2 inches long with the back feet being 3 to 4 inches in lenght. (see picture to right)

 Building damage: raccoons can leave black smudges on walls and downspouts, they also are very capable of tearing off siding, bending gutters, damaging soffits, and commonly soil insulation with feces.

 Raccoons, commonly use chimneys and attics as denning sites, and places to raise their litters.
 Mother raccoons can be extremely protective of their young and will fight to protect them.

-Serving Erie County, Niagara County, Wyoming County, Genesse County, Cattaraugus County, and Chautauqua county.
-Including Buffalo, Cheektowaga, Sloan, Alden, Attica, Akron, Lancaster, Depew, Hamburg, Angola, West Seneca, Blasdell, Boston, Lackawanna, Elma, Marilla, Wales, East Aurora, Orchard Park, Clarence, Colden, Lake View, Newstead, Sloan, Evans, Williamsville, Amherst, Niagara Falls, Tonawanda, Kenmore, Grand Island, Arcade, Eden, Collins, Holland, Pembroke, Medina, Darien, Alexander, Java, Sardina, Yorkshire, Batavia, Warsaw, Bennington, Orangeville, Perry, Sheldon, Strykersville, Bergen, Corfu, Elba, Oakfield, Wheatfield, and all points in between.
+Serving Erie County, Niagara County, Wyoming County, Genesse County.
+Including Buffalo, Cheektowaga, Sloan, Alden, Attica, Akron, Lancaster, Depew, Hamburg, Angola, West Seneca, Blasdell, Boston, Lackawanna, Elma, Marilla, Wales, East Aurora, Orchard Park, Clarence, Colden, Lake View, Newstead, Sloan, Evans, Williamsville, Amherst, Niagara Falls, Tonawanda, Kenmore, Grand Island, Eden, Holland, Pembroke, Medina, Darien, Alexander, Java, Batavia, Warsaw, Bennington, Orangeville, Perry, Sheldon, Strykersville, Bergen, Corfu, Elba, Oakfield, Gasport, Middleport, Lockport, Wheatfield, and all points in between.